alanrogers/agar22/docs/index.md

 virtual, with lectures via Zoom and materials made available on [github](https://github.com/alanrogers/agar22.git).

+# How to apply

+Send email to rogers@anthro.utah.edu with subject heading "agar application".

 # Modules

 1. Working with genomic data (types of genomic data, pros/cons, etc.).